Preparing Your Child for School: Communication Skills That Matter

 Here's where many parents get confused: they think speech and reading are separate skills.
 They're not.
 A child who struggles to hear sound differences will have enormous difficulty learning to read these words.

-Our Soundswrite Phonics Program addresses exactly these connections.
+Our Soundswrite Phonics programme addresses exactly these connections.
 We help children develop the phonological awareness they need for literacy success whilst also working on clear speech production.

 Language Structure and Understanding: The Grammar Game

 This is where things get really interesting.
-Your child might be able to tell you all about their favourite TV show, but can they understand when their teacher says, "After you finish your morning work, but before you line up for lunch, please put your pencil in the red basket"?
+Your child might be able to tell you all about their favourite TV show, but can they understand when their teacher says, "After you finish your morning work and before you line up for lunch, please put your pencil in the red basket"?
 That sentence contains multiple clauses, temporal concepts, and conditional instructions.
-It's surprisingly complex.

 Children entering school need to master several key grammar concepts: